jostylr/event-when/eventwhen.md

 As this is called without context, we have bound the resume function to the emitter instance.

-For the .later command, we use a waiting queue.
+For the `.soon`, `.later` commands, we use a waiting queue.
 As soon as next tick is called, it unloads the first one onto the queue, regardless of whether there is something else there.
 This ensures that we make progress through the queue.
 Well, assuming there is a next tick.

      function () {
-        var q, f, ev, handlers, data, passin, evObj, events, emitter = this,
+        var f, ev, handlers, data, passin, evObj, events, emitter = this,
             queue = emitter._queue,
             waiting = emitter._waiting,